 Car seat laws and regulations in Singapore

-If you ask our head car seat tech, Elise, she'll tell you that Singapore has some of the best car seat legislation around the world (our compliance is a work in progress, but the laws themselves are top notch).
-But many parents (quite rightly!) find local legislation and regulation confusing.
+If you ask our head tech, Elise, she'll tell you that Singapore has some of the best car seat legislation around the world (our compliance is a work in progress, but the laws themselves are top notch).
+But many parents (quite rightly!) find local legislation and regulation on car seats confusing.
 We'll help you decipher Singapore's car seat laws and regulations so you can keep your kids safe while avoiding hefty fines and jail time.

 We support parents in making their children safer.
 We’d like to do this in a shame-free, judgment-free environment and method.
 If we can help make travelling safer for your children, then that’s a gold star for us.
-If you need personalised advice, please give us a few details and we'll be in touch.
+If you need personalised advice, grab a consultation session and we'll be in touch.
 Many parents (quite rightly!) find local legislation and regulation confusing.
 We'll help you decipher Singapore's car seat laws and regulations.

 The law states that a person below 1.35 metres in height is not allowed to travel in a motor vehicle unless they are properly secured by an approved child restraint appropriate to their height and weight, or a body restraining seat belt when seated on a booster seat cushion or when using a seat with an approved adjustable seat belt.